galaxyproject/iwc/workflows/epigenetics/ChIPseq/README.md

 - The workflow will remove illumina adapters and low quality bases and filter out any read smaller than 15bp
 - The filtered reads are mapped with bowtie2 with default parameters
 - The BAM is filtered to keep only MAPQ30 and concordant pairs
-- The peaks are called with macs2 which at the same time generate a coverage.
+- The peaks are called with macs2 which at the same time generates a coverage file
 - The coverage is converted to bigwig
 - A multiQC is run to have an overview of the QC